Testing Generalizability in Causal Inference: Summary

-\section{SUMMARY}
+\section{Summary}

-In this paper, we develop a statistical method for evaluating the generalizability of causal inference algorithms using actual application data, facilitated by frugal parameterization.
+In this paper, we develop a statistical method for evaluating the generalizability of causal inference algorithms using actual application data, facilitated by the frugal parameterization.
 Our approach introduces a semi-synthetic simulation framework that bridges the gap between synthetic simulations and real-world applications, supporting the generalizability evaluation of both mean and distributional regression models.
-Through flexible, user-defined data generation processes, our framework provides robust statistical testing to assess how well models trained in one domain generalize to shifted domains.
+With flexible, user-defined data generation processes, our framework provides a principled, binary decision about whether or not a model is generalizable to a specific domain.
+This is essential for model selection.
+In practice, our method helps structure the selection process into two stages: \begin{itemize} \item Stage 1: Apply the proposed testing procedure to identify models that generalize across domains. \item Stage 2: Among the models that pass the test, use a metric like MSE to choose the best-performing one. \end{itemize}

+This two-stage approach ensures that model selection is both statistically sound and practically robust, as it prioritizes generalizability before performance evaluation.
+Following this framework, we select models that are ``good and generalizable'', rather than just ``relatively good'' without generalizability assessment via MSE alone.
+We provide more details of the comparison between our method and MSE in \Cref{sec:compare_with_MSE}.

-Through experiments on the synthetic and IHDP datasets, we assess the generalizability of algorithms such as TARNet, CausalForest, S-/T-BART, S-/T-engression under domain shift.
+Through experiments on the synthetic and IHDP datasets, we assess the generalizability of algorithms such as TARNet, CausalForest, S-/T-BART, and S-/T-engression under domain shift.
 Our method acts as a valuable diagnostic tool, allowing us to explore how factors like training set size or covariate shifts impact generalizability.
 These insights can help identify model strengths and weaknesses and inform how causal inference models adapt to different settings.

-We remark that our approach of rejecting the null hypothesis shows that a model is not generalizable, but it does not quantify the extent of failure.
-An extention of this approach may be to develop a more flexible testing method, inspired by equivalence testing \citep{wellek2002testing}.
-This would assess not just whether a model fails but also by how much, determining if its performance is significantly worse than a given threshold.
-This offers a more nuanced view than traditional hypothesis testing.
-In this paper, we only consider marginal causal quantities as the validation references, but our framework can be easily adapted to use lower dimensional CODs as the reference instead.

 We hope that this work inspires a more careful consideration of model evaluation, encourages simulations that better reflect real-world conditions, and highlights the importance of stress testing in advancing causal inference methodologies.